-Tests for 23 types of white spotting are available.
+Tests for a number of the types of white spotting are available.
 There are likely many more types of white spotting, so many they will likely never all be found.
 White spotting is found on the KIT gene.
 KIT is well known to mutate frequently which results in new white patterns.
-The current testable white spottings with the founding breed:
+The current known white spottings with the founding breed:

 Sabino 1 (SB1) is an incomplete dominant.
 Horses that are all white with pink skin are homozygous for sabino1.
 Horses that are particolored are heterozygous for SB1.
 SB1 horses mostly have dark eyes, but blue eyes are not uncommon.
 SB1 is located on the KIT gene.
 There is a test available for sabino1.
 Based upon the consistent nature and fairly consistent appearance of sabino1 it does not appear to be present in Chincoteagues.